Does your business have multiple physical locations? If so, adding a store locator feature to your WordPress website will help you tremendously.

 Categories and filters

-WordPress taxonomies such as categories and tags can help us filter the results and find the right branch based on their exact needs.
+WordPress taxonomies such as categories and tags can help us filter the results and find the right branch based on their needs.

 If all your locations are identical, adding categories and filters is an optional step and not required.

 For example, let’s take an individual who owns a few food industry businesses.
-One stream of his can be dining-in restaurants with a full-blown menu, while a different business can be coffee shops that only serve coffee with limited menu options.
+One stream of his can be dining-in restaurants with a full-blown menu, while a different company can be coffee shops that only serve coffee with limited menu options.

 To create new categories, navigate to Store Locator -> Categories, enter a category name and click on the add new category button.